sequelize/website/docs/associations/has-many.md

 ### Association Getter (`getX`)

-The association getter is used to fetch the associated model.
+The association getter is used to fetch the associated models.
 It is always named `get<AssociationName>`:

 ```ts
 import { HasManyGetAssociationsMixin } from '@sequelize/core';